SSkipr/AeronauticaHelper/README.md

 - Some boats turn quicker than others (though it may take longer); they will all reach the target.
 Customize the `TURNING_MULTIPLIER` to your ship's liking; ensure it doesn't auscultate (go back and forth).

-- The script is setup to use the deafult keybinds: A, D, and Z.
+- The script is set up to use the default key binds: A, D, and Z.

 - If you enjoy our code, please ⭐ and 👁️ the repo!

 ---

 ## 🗣️ Latest Version: 1.0

 Enjoy!